PavanRangani/docs/docs/prd/tasks/tasks.md

 - Shows all families of the application.
 Alphabetical sorted.

-- For `Meeting/notes task` its a disable field.
+- For `Meeting/notes` task, its a disable field.

 #### Entity

 - Shows all related entities of a particular family.
-By default, the current entity is prefilled.
 Shows entity type in the secondary information.

-- For `One time task`, it's a disabled until the family is not selected.
+- For `Ad-hoc` task, it's a disabled until the family is not selected.
+- For `Meeting/Notes` task, current entity is prefilled.

 #### Section